deanturpin/thelaststraw/readme.md

 How can you love animals and eat _any_ of them?
 You love consuming animals?
 You love _some_ animals and eat the rest?

-## "I just want to help the [endagered] animals [but I'm not a vegan]"
+## "I just want to help the animals [but I'm not a vegan]"
 You just want to help them into your belly!
+How can that not be hypocritical?
+You just want to help *some* of the animals.

 ## "I eat cows but eating dogs is wrong"
 What's acceptable to eat is, of course, completely arbitrary and driven by